What Is SDR Therapy – An Introduction

 How Is SDR Different to CBT or Mindfulness?

 With training, a therapist qualified to deliver CBT or Mindfulness may find it relatively easy to identify a range of specific and precise conditioned stimuli, because he/she is trained to recognise “loaded” language, or to notice changes in physiology, and perhaps even to ask questions which expose unconscious processing.
-This is indeed the only overlap, because from this point SDR bears no relationship whatsoever to CBT or mindfulness/ACT.
+This is indeed the only overlap, because from this point on SDR bears no relationship whatsoever to CBT or mindfulness/ACT.

 Some therapists talk about “honouring” painful feelings as if the feelings were actually part of the person.
 In the case of relatively fresh grief such treatment may be experienced as also honouring the departed, and given a supportive and nurturing environment, most people will move through that painful phase and experience considerable relief or even peace, without feeling they have abandoned their loved one.
 Likewise feelings such as guilt or shame can (not always) benefit from being unpacked and properly digested.